umccr/agha-data-validation-scripts/README.md

 # agha-data-validation-scripts

-This repository is a supplementary of ummcr/agha-data-validation-pipeline.
-This repository will provide script wrapped into images and pushed to ecr.
+This repository is a supplementary of [ummcr/agha-data-validation-pipeline](https://github.com/umccr/agha-data-validation-pipeline).
+Wrapping script into images and pushed to ECR.

 The repository has a codebuild to build images from python scripts located in `/assets` and will detect changes to the file and push image accordingly.
-Tag versioning is configured through the CDK app.
+Name, version-tag are configured through the CDK app at [buildspec environment variable](/stacks/codebuild_stack.py#L45).

 ## Build Docker Image manually
 ___